-When you gaze into the night sky on a clear night, it is enchanting, immense, and awe-inspiring – the universe outside, but right inside you, there is also an enchanting, immense, and awe-inspiring universe of your soul – let your light shine!
-(Maria Stone, aka your Astronomer from Helsinki, short video here)
+When you gaze into the night sky on a clear night, it is enchanting, immense, and awe-inspiring – the universe outside, but right inside you, there is also an enchanting, immense, and awe-inspiring universe of your soul – let your light shine! (short video here)

 • My aspiration in astronomy is to make a ground-breaking discovery, which is largely a gift from God to pierce into the mystery of Universe and does not depend on anything else, but I can take reasonable steps to be ready.